550 University Boulevard

-As a Key Clinical Educator for the Department of Medicine, representing the campus academic hospitalists, Dr. Hur facilitates educational initiatives for the Department of Medicine in both undergraduate and graduate medical education.
+As the first Key Clinical Educator for the Department of Medicine, representing the campus academic hospitalists, Dr. Hur facilitated educational initiatives for the Department of Medicine in both undergraduate and graduate medical education.
 Her educational research interests are in the application of technology and multimedia learning for medical education.
-Currently, Dr. Hur is also serving as the Interim Program Director for the Internal Medicine Residency.
-Based largely on her own training experiences, Dr. Hur passionately believes that balancing academic rigor with wellness is critical for an optimal training environment to support our residents as they acquire the knowledge, skills, and attitudes needed to provide improved, equitable health for their patients, contributions to medical research, evidence-based education for their peers and communities, and of course, a lifetime of fulfillment for themselves.
+In 2021, Dr. Hur stepped in as interim Program Director for the Internal Medicine Residency Program in Indianapolis, and assumed the permanent role in 2022.
+Based largely on her own training experiences, Dr. Hur passionately believes that balancing academic rigor with wellness is vital for ensuring an optimal training environment to support our residents as they acquire the knowledge, skills, and attitudes needed to provide superlative, equitable health for their patients, contribute to medical science, educate their peers and communities in evidence-based healthcare, and of course, enjoy a lifetime of fulfillment for themselves.